 In October 2016 BHP announced an aspirational goal to achieve gender balance globally by 2025.
-The global Inclusion & Diversity Council, chaired by the CEO, has identified the following four strategic priorities to enable the goal: the goal: work; work; u commitment to inclusion and diversity; 1.
-Embedding flexibility in the way we 2.
-Enabling our supply chain partners to support and industry are attractive to a diverse range of people.
+The global Inclusion & Diversity Council, chaired by the CEO, has identified the following four strategic priorities to enable the goal:

-Uncovering and taking steps to mitigate potential bias in our behaviours, systems, policies and processes; and Ensuring our brand
+- · Embedding flexibility in the way we work; - · Enabling our supply chain partners to support our commitment to inclusion and diversity; - Uncovering and taking steps to mitigate potential bias in our behaviours, systems, policies and processes; - Ensuring our brand and industry are attractive to a diverse range of people.